 - Use the introduction to devise the title.
 The title needs to be intriguing and needs to sum up, as much as possible, the content.
 Don’t be satisfied with just one title – write several, and then take the most promising and try to shorten them and reorder the words to make them more succinct.

 - Take a break.
 Leave the copy alone for an hour or two.
 You’ll be able to give it a fresh look and see problems and solutions you were blind to earlier.

 - Do a word count and multiply that number by 0.7.
 This number is your target word count.
 Aim to remove about a third of the copy.
 This might seem impossible but with careful revision you can do it!
 Look where you can combine phrases and sentences into fewer words.
 Take all the adverbs, adjectives and intensifiers out – see what it looks like.
 Now put 10% of them back in, choosing only those most important to your meaning.
 It can be surprising to discover how few words are needed to express even a complex idea.

 - Work on your call to action.
 Now your reader has finished reading, what do you want them to do with the information you have given them?
 Make your call to action as short and punchy as possible.

 And now you have a well edited piece of writing!
-To see just how far you've come, compare your final draft with your current draft.
+To see just how far you've come, compare your first draft with your current draft.
 Like an oil painting, a piece of writing is never finished, it's merely a matter of choosing when to stop working on it!